-Learn How to Whitelist or Blacklist Email Senders In AOL
+How to Whitelist or Blacklist Email Senders in AOL

 Technology often seems to have a mind of its own.
-It's supposed to be there at your beck and call, making your life easier, but quirks can actually cost you time and opportunities – like missing important emails because they go to your spam folder.
-It may be hours or even days before you think to look there.
+It's supposed to make your life easier, but quirks can actually cost you time and opportunities, such as missing important emails because they go to your spam folder.
+It may be hours or even days before you think to check that folder.

 But this is easy enough to fix.
-You can "whitelist" the sender or an entire domain name to make sure certain emails go where you want them to go – to your inbox – and nowhere else.
+You can "whitelist" a sender or an entire domain name to make sure certain emails are sent to your inbox and nowhere else.
 A whitelist is a list of approved entities with authorized access to your inbox.
 Whitelisting is adding an email address to your Contacts list to ensure emails from that sender are recognized and received in your inbox.

 You must add the email address or corporate domain of the sender to your address book or custom sender list to make sure email gets delivered to your AOL inbox.